jsoconno/tfmesh/README.md

 * `--exclude-prerelease` - ensures the set version is not a pre-release.
 * `--ignore-constraints` - allows the version to be set to a valid version that does not meet the defined constraint.
 * `--no-color` - removes terminal color formatting.
+* `--verbose` - returns all resources as part of the plan including those with no version changes.

 Example:
 ```cmd